nnsW3/app-template-remix-vite/README.md

 ### Prerequisites

-Node.js: Before anything else, Remix.run requires that you have either a Active or Maintenance version of Node.js installed.
+Node.js: Before anything else, Remix.run requires that you have either an Active or Maintenance version of Node.js installed.
 [Remix Documentation](https://remix.run/docs/en/main/other-api/node)

 Optimism Sepolia: Intuition is currently deployed on Optimism Sepolia Testnet.
 To interact with the Intuition API, you'll need to connect to the [Optimism Sepolia Testnet](https://docs.optimism.io/chain/networks).